The64thGamer/cheeseepedia/content/uhf1n07xav2cu75q/content.md

 ## History

-Fremont would first be mentioned on June 24th, 1980, in a list of locations scheduled to open before 1981.{{< cite 3 >}} On December 5th the location would begin hiring for all positions.{{< cite 4 >}} The store would close in January of 1985.
-It would later reopen in December of 1985 as a Caruso & Company Italian restaurant.{{< cite 1 >}}
+Fremont would first be mentioned on June 24th, 1980, in a list of locations scheduled to open before 1981.[3]
+On December 5th the location would begin hiring for all positions.[4]
+The store would close in January of 1985.
+It would later reopen in December of 1985 as a Caruso & Company Italian restaurant.[1]